near/node-docs/docs/maintenance/recompress-storage.md

 Rather than performing the recompression, an easier way of getting benefits of the storage optimisation is to download a new [node data snapshots](/intro/node-data-snapshots).
-Note that this option is currently available for **testnet only**.
-Mainnet snapshots haven’t been optimized yet but will be in upcoming weeks.
+This option is available for mainnet and testnet chains alike.

+If you’ve started a new archival node from a backup on 2022-06-10 or later, your node is already running with recompressed storage and you don’t need to take any further actions.

 ## Performing the operation